-The red carpet, the worship of celebrities as gods, and the value placed on physical beauty and talent are more than enough examples of us and understand that these ideas and standards of value are drilled in our minds.
+The red carpet, the worship of celebrities as gods, and the value placed on physical beauty and talent are more than enough examples of us and understand that these ideas and standards of value are drilled into our minds.

 But I know better, and I know that those things are temporary and in many cases vanity of the worst kind.

 Does a woman who is a supermodel today, lose her value when she is 65 years old and no longer turns heads when she walks by?

 How about the rich person who loses his business and fortune?
 Or the movie star who gets caught up in controversy and has their name ran through the tabloid-hungry media frenzy?

 Well now all of a sudden, these kinds of standards do not seem like very good ways to measure a person’s worth.

 There must be a better standard and if so where do we start?